jetavator/wysdom/docs/source/user_docs.rst

         """
     )

-.. autoclass:: wysdom.ReadsYAML
-   :members:

 RegistersSubclasses
 -------------------

-Use `RegistersSubclasses` as a mixin if you want an abstract base class to have several more specific subclasses::
+Use :class:`wysdom.mixins.RegistersSubclasses` as a mixin if you want an abstract base class to have several more specific subclasses::

     class Pet(UserObject, RegistersSubclasses, ABC):